Strengthening the Fight Against Online Child Exploitation: A Call for Action

 In an age where the internet is an integral part of our lives, it has become increasingly evident that our commitment to safeguarding children must adapt and evolve alongside the digital landscape.
 The release of a comprehensive study on online child exploitation in the Philippines has illuminated the urgency of addressing this critical issue.

 The Scale of Harm study was initiated in March 2021 by IJM’s Center to End Online Sexual Exploitation of Children.
 IJM recognised the urgent need to measure the national prevalence of a specific form of exploitation that, for years, has devastated the lives of young Filipino children: namely, the trafficking of children to produce child sexual exploitation material.
-This is the in-person sexual abuse of children by adults in the Philippines while foreign sex offenders watch and direct the abuse online for a fee in video calls using popular video-chat apps (also called ‘live-distance child abuse’ or Livestreaming).
+This is the in-person sexual abuse of children by adults in the Philippines while foreign sex offenders watch and direct the abuse online for a fee in video calls using popular video-chat apps (also called ‘live-distance child abuse’ or livestreaming).

 Methods